leonelgalan/guides/new-rails-project.md

 ;: Press y on your keyboard when prompted

 gem install rails
-rails new . -d postgresql
+rails new . -T -d postgresql
-bundle install
+bundle
 rails s ;: Test run, just to make sure everything is running

 ;: Press Ctrl+c to close the server